Adductor pain along with pain between big and second toe

 Patrick's Faber test

-Adductor pain along with pain between big and second toe is probably two different conditions.
+- Adductor pain along with pain between big and second toe

 I am a 55 year old female with no previous bouts of back pain.
 For the past 14 months I have had steady progression of worsening pain that started as a pins and needles sensation in the web space between big and second toe.